Jacobite Festival: 15-23 August 2026

 Curators Tour: Montrose Museum, Panmure Place, Montrose, DD10 8HF: details to be confirmed.

 Monday 17 August at 15.30.
 Scone Palace, Perth, PH2 6BD: Jacobite Tour.
-An unforgettable exclusive tour of the historic Scone Palace with William, Lord Stormont.
+Join William, Viscount Stormont, as he leads an exclusive tour of the historic Scone Palace.
 Delve into the rich tapestry of the Mansfield family’s history and the Jacobite movement.
-As you wander through the halls of the Palace, Lord Stormont will share his stories and insights, including the history of Moot Hill, the ancient Crowning Place of Scottish Kings.
-The tour will also include a look behind the scenes in Lord Stormont’s private apartments.
-Don’t miss this unique opportunity to experience history first-hand in a truly majestic setting. £65 per person, booking details to follow.
+As you wander through the halls of the Palace, Viscount Stormont will share his stories and insights, including the history of Moot Hill, the ancient Crowning Place of Scottish Kings.
+There will also be an opportunity to see ‘behind the scenes’ as William takes you through the private apartments of the Palace.
+Don’t miss this unique opportunity to experience history first-hand in a truly majestic setting.

 Monday 17 August 14:00-15:30.
 Palace of Holyroodhouse, EH8 8DX: BSL Interpreted Tour- Jacobites at the Palace of Holyroodhouse.
 As part of the Jacobite Festival, join us for a British Sign Language Tour to discover the stories behind Prince Charles Edward Stuart’s stay at the Palace of Holyroodhouse in 1745.